mattclegg/silverstripe-doc-restructuring/master/cms/docs/tutorials/2-extending-a-basic-site.md

 	$fields = parent::getCMSFields();

 Firstly, we get the fields from the parent class; we want to add fields, not replace them.
-The //$fields// variable returned is a //[FieldSet](http://api.silverstripe.org/current/forms/fields-structural/FieldSet.html)// object.
+The //$fields// variable returned is a //`[api:FieldSet]`// object.

 	:::php
 	$fields->addFieldToTab('Root.Content.Main', new DateField('Date'), 'Content');
 	$fields->addFieldToTab('Root.Content.Main', new TextField('Author'), 'Content');

 We can then add our new fields with //addFieldToTab//.
 The first argument is the tab on which we want to add the field to: "Root.Content.Main" is the tab which the content editor is on.
-The second argument is the field to add; this is not a database field, but a //[FormField](http://api.silverstripe.org/current/forms/core/FormField.html)//.
-We must create new form fields, passing them the name of the database field we wish to edit.
-See the //[FormField](http://api.silverstripe.org/current/forms/core/FormField.html)// documentation for all the field types available.
-The last argument says that we wish to put our fields above the "Content" field: see the //[FieldSet](http://api.silverstripe.org/current/forms/fields-structural/FieldSet.html)// documentation for more details.
+The second argument is the field to add; this is not a database field, but a //`[api:FormField]`// documentation for more details.

 	:::php
 	return $fields;